 - Uncover hypocrisy, manipulation, and bias in organizational decisions

 Ambiguity is unsettling.
-Faced with it, the temptation is to reach for a fast (and potentially wrongheaded) solution.
+Faced with it, you are tempted to reach for a fast (potentially wrongheaded) solution.
 A good strategic leader holds steady, synthesizing information from many sources before developing a viewpoint.
 To get good at this, you have to:

 - Seek patterns in multiple sources of data